NATO NAF v4 - Aligning Model-Based Systems to 'Desired Effects'

 Figure 3 - Correspondences between NAF V4 Grid and ArchiMate Layers aligned with the Business Motivation Aspect depicted on the right

-Tips to ensure the Strategic Alignment
+Tips to ensure the Strategic and Tactical Alignment

 Tip 1 : The alignment of the subjects of concerns (horizontal layers) of the grid with 'Desired Effects' that your organization would like to achieve aims to provide decision makers with accurate information collected through these layers and serve in realizing a dynamic "gap analysis" between existing and target desired states.